Ara is a journalism graduate from California State University, Northridge, who is always looking to explore his writing opportunities.

 Note: this album review is dedicated to Rob Halford and the rest of the Judas Priest members at the time who made this album possible.

-Sinner is a Very Influential Song
+"Sinner" Is a Very Influential Song

 The first song “Sinner” is one of those that will forever be remembered as influential because a part of the riffing would be an influence for Metallica in the song No Remorse.
 This further brings up the point that Judas Priest would influence the music of other bands.
 One can also hear how the production for Sin After Sin is old and primitive but keep in mind that this was in the 1970s when the technology wasn’t as advanced.

-Underrated Production Exists On This Album
+Underrated Production Exists On Sin After Sin

 "Diamonds and Rust" Cover of a Song by Joan Baez

-There Is a Guest Drumming Performance
+There Is a Guest Drumming Performance by Simon Phillips

 Simon Phillips provides the drum playing as a guest performer but that doesn’t really affect the songwriting on this release which is very solid.
-It is easy to dismiss early Judas Priest releases such as this album because it really does have some great songs on it such as Sinner and the Joan Baez song.
+It is easy to dismiss early Judas Priest releases such as this album because it really does have some great songs on it such as "Sinner" and the Joan Baez song.
 One other quality that is present even in an early Judas Priest album is that Rob Halford still shows his vocal range which even at that time was still impressive.

 Final Thoughts About This Forgotten Gem of an Album